hamnaarif/Reveltek-Careers/Careers/BIM_Manager.md

-# BIM Manager
+# Agile Property Management

 ### Purpose:
-This document serves as a guideline for the responsibilities and requirements of the BIM Manager role in our company.
+This document serves as a guideline for the responsibilities and requirements of the Agile Property Management and BIM Management role in our company.

 ### Responsibilities
 - Create architectural designs using Revit software.